VAPA Student Work

-PERFORMING ARTS: Drama, Advanced Drama, Theater Technology, Advanced Theater Technology, Dance, Band 2 and 3, Orchestra 2 and 3, and Guitar 1 and 2, Piano 1 and 2, AP Music Theory.
+PERFORMING ARTS: Drama, Advanced Drama, Theater Technology, Advanced Theater Technology, Dance and Advanced Dance, Band 2 and 3*, Chorus 1 and 2*, Guitar 1 and 2, Piano 1 and 2, AP Music Theory.

 VISUAL ARTS: Art and Architecture, AP Art History, Advanced Architectural Design, Ceramics, AP 3D Studio art, Creative Computing (coding and art), Digital Media and Design Academy, Drawing and Painting, AP 2 D Studio Art, Photography.

-This course is designed to introduce students to the basics of dance in a variety of styles including ballet, contemporary, hip hop, jazz, and more.
+Dance 1 is designed to introduce students to the basics of dance in a variety of styles including ballet, contemporary, hip hop, jazz, and more.
 Over the course of the year, students will learn technique, creative movement, dance vocabulary, and dance etiquette.
 They will be expected to move, create, perform, and reflect while completing creative tasks individually and collaboratively.
-Upon successful completion of the course, students may enroll in a more advanced dance level the following year with teacher approval.
+Upon successful completion of the course, students may enroll in a more advanced dance level the following year with teacher approval

 Students will continue to study important aspects of theater as well as focusing on the production and performance element of drama.
 Students will investigate various ways to build a character and create a relationship.
 Traditional and non-traditional theater methods of acting will also be explored.
 Students will be required to put in after school hours to work on various drama productions.
 Previous theatrical experience required.

 Students will be instructed in all aspects of operating and maintaining the stage, auditorium, the surrounding areas, the lighting and sound system.
 Students must be available for selected activities, such as: assemblies, rallies, shows, concerts, and selected football and basketball games.
 Students and their parents will be required to sign a contract, which is a commitment of participation.